How to find free images online

 + Free guide of how to use them! +

-A good image on your site can grab attention, encourage sharing, communicate concepts…. so you wanna’ get it right.
-Right?
-So where to start?
-In this article, a wee bit further down, I’ll talk about my favourite sources for free images.
-But before you get to the searching and downloading bit, I’d like to tell you a bit about writing an image style guide.
+A good image on your site can grab attention, encourage sharing, communicate concepts…. but where to start?
+In this article, a wee bit further down, I’ll talk about writing an image style guide.
 It’ll help you speed up the process of finding images and help you get a consistent look and feel on your site.
-Ready?
+But first…

 An image style guide is a set of rules and guidelines to help you stay consistent.
 If you’re working on your site with a designer, they may create a website style guide as part of the project.
 If you’re doing it all yourself… take some time to suss out your image style, snoop around, make a moodboard, have some fun!
 Write out your style guide as if you were writing it for somebody you never met.
 It may all seem crystal clear to you now, but when you refer back to it in future, it may be useful to have a whole lot of detail in there so you don’t stray too far from the original idea.
 Pop some examples in there too.
 You won’t regret it!